samueloph/dotfiles/README.md

 ### snap_packages/setup_snap_packages.sh
 Install snapd and all the packages I use, packages are listed in the script itself at [snap_packages/setup_snap_packages.sh](snap_packages/setup_snap_packages.sh).
 ### vscode/setup_vscode.sh
+Note: I've moved to neovim, so this setup is not kept up-to-date.

 Install vscode with my list of extensions and my own settings and keybindings.

 Extensions I use can be seen at [vscode/vscode_extensions.md](vscode/vscode_extensions.md).